-SolidWorks Simulation uses the displacement formulation of the finite element method to calculate component displacements, strains, and stresses under internal and external loads.
+SOLIDWORKS Simulation uses the displacement formulation of the finite element method to calculate component displacements, strains, and stresses under internal and external loads.
 The geometry under analysis is discretized using tetrahedral (3D), triangular (2D), and beam elements, and solved by either a direct sparse or iterative solver.
-SolidWorks Simulation can use either an h or p adaptive element type, providing a great advantage to designers and engineers as the adaptive method ensures that the solution has converged.
+SOLIDWORKS Simulation also offers the 2D simplification assumption for plane stress, plane strain, extruded, or axisymmetric options.
+SOLIDWORKS Simulation can use either an h or p adaptive element type, providing a great advantage to designers and engineers as the adaptive method ensures that the solution has converged.

-The majority of FEA calculations involve metallic components, just as the majority of industrial components are made of metal.
+Since the majority of industrial components are made of metal, most FEA calculations involve metallic components.
 The analysis of metal components can be carried out by either linear or nonlinear stress analysis.
 Which analysis approach you use depends upon how far you want to push the design:

 - If you want to ensure the geometry remains in the linear elastic range (that is, once the load is removed, the component returns to its original shape), then linear stress analysis may be applied, as long as the rotations and displacements are small relative to the geometry.
 For such an analysis, factor of safety (FoS) is a common design goal.

 - Evaluating the effects of post-yield load cycling on the geometry, a nonlinear stress analysis should be carried out.
 In this case, the impact of strain hardening on the residual stresses and permanent set (deformation) is of most interest.

 The analysis of nonmetallic components (such as, plastic or rubber parts) should be carried out using nonlinear stress analysis methods, due to their complex load deformation relationship.
 SOLIDWORKS Simulation uses FEA methods to calculate the displacements and stresses in your product due to operational loads such as:

 - Contact between components